M.S. in Advanced Architectural Design, Columbia University

 B. Arch, New Jersey Institute of Technology

-Ersela Kripa's interests center on hackable infrastructures: research and visualizations that focus on using data to transfer agency to marginalized urban communities by operating where hacker culture meets the city, cataloging, analyzing, and co-opting ways in which citizens intersect with urban systems.
+Ersela Kripa is a registered architect.
+Her interests center on hackable infrastructures: research and visualizations that focus on using data to transfer agency to marginalized urban communities by operating where hacker culture meets the city, cataloging, analyzing, and co-opting ways in which citizens intersect with urban systems.
 Kripa uses design as an empowering tool for agency in public space.
 Her work is located on the U.S. Mexico border where she maps trans-border shared ecologies, urbanism, infrastructures and exposes binational systems of control that affect human rights.

 Ersela is the recipient of the 2010-2011 Rome Prize in Architecture, the 2018 Emerging Voices Award from the Architectural League of New York, two MacDowell Colony fellowships, and the New York Foundation for the Arts fellowship.
 Ersela's work has been exhibited at the 12th Architectural Venice Biennale, the Hong-Kong Shenzhen Urbanism Biennale, Storefront for Art and Architecture, among others.
 Her work has been widely published in Scapegoat, MONU, Volume, The Architect's Newspaper, Domus, Texas Architect, and others.